Swati-Sneha/BookBot/README.md

 It also handles other salutations like->greetings(hello, bye and thank you)

-Requirements:
+###Requirements:
   fuzzywuzzy, nltk
-  numpy, random, pickle
+  numpy, random, pickle,
-  nltk.sentiment.vader
+  nltk.sentiment.vader,
   nltk.corpus

 Type bye or its synonyms to exit from the chatbot